rowlandcoping/lost-king-part1/README.md

-# The Lost King of CrapLand, Part 1 - Amnesia
+# The Lost King of Catland

 Welcome to the documentation for The Lost King - Part 1, an interactive fantasy/RPG story built in HTML, CSS, and JavaScript.